AHendley84/Formula-1-Card-Battles/README.md

 - [Font Awesome](https://fontawesome.com/) was utilised for icons used on the site for the social media icons.
 - [Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/) was used for responsive grids, table and button elements.
 - [Git](https://git-scm.com/) was used for version control.
 I utilised the CLI terminal in GitPod & codeanywhere to commit and push to GitHub.
-- [GitPod](https://gitpod.io) was used as the cloud based enviroment based on VS Code to develop the site.
-- [codeanywhere](https://www.codeanywhere.com) was also used as the cloud based enviroment based on VS Code to develop the site.
+- [Visual Studio Code](https://code.visualstudio.com/) was used as the development enviroment to develop the site.
 - [GitHub](https://github.com/) was used as the repository for the project after being pushed from GitPod.
-- [Google Maps](https://www.google.com/maps) for the business location map.
 - [TinyPNG](https://tinypng.com/) used for image compression.
+- [Adobe Color](https://color.adobe.com/create/color-wheel) used to produce the color palette image in the README.

 ---
 ## Testing